Cyan Worlds: Additional releases

+The decline of the Uru era (2007–2011)

 Myst Online: Uru Live launched officially on GameTap on February 15, 2007, after being available through GameTap as an open beta for a few months.
 This was the most successful incarnation of Uru, finally achieving the original goal of supported online play, with ongoing content releases.
 Despite this success, GameTap announced on February 4, 2008, that it would be closing Uru Live.
 Game servers remained online for 60 days following, and were finally shut down on April 10, 2008.

 On June 30, 2008, it was announced that Cyan Worlds had regained the rights to Uru, and had plans to relaunch it under the name Myst Online: Restoration Experiment.
 Cyan no longer has funds available for further development on the game, and instead intends to release the code for the servers, client and tools as open-source software, and rely on user-generated content for expansion.

 In November 2008, "Cyan Test" (a third "Cyan" company created to provide testing services) laid off about 50 game testers.
 The layoffs came as a result of the acquisition of their primary customer Gamecock Media.

 In February 2010, Cyan took steps towards opening up Uru, with the launch of a new Myst Online: Uru Live server (dubbed "MOULagain" by fans) with access to all of the Ages of Uru.
 They made the client software available free of charge and began accepting donations.
 As of April 2014, over 128,000 accounts had been created.

 On April 6, 2011, Cyan released the source code to the URU client as well its development tools.